Stocks vs. Bonds: 4 Key Differences to Help You Decide Which Investment is Right for You

 4. When in doubt, diversify.

+Still unsure about whether to invest in stocks or bonds?
 There is no one right answer when it comes to investing.
 Bonds and stocks react differently to adverse events, meaning a blend of both investment vehicles can add increased stability to your portfolio.
 4

 This article is not an endorsement of any particular product, service or organization; nor is it intended to provide financial, tax or legal advice.
 It is intended to promote awareness and is for educational purposes only.